joshbegley/nyt-latest/README.md

 https://nytimes.com/2021/08/05/world/middleeast/iran-president-ebrahim-raisi.html?searchResultPosition=1

 **U.S. men’s basketball defeats Australia and heads to the gold medal game.**\
-`The U.S. will play in the final on Saturday against an opponent not yet decided.`\
+`The U.S. will play either France or Slovenia in the final on Saturday (Friday night in the U.S.).`\
 https://nytimes.com/2021/08/05/sports/olympics/us-mens-basketball-australia-score.html?searchResultPosition=2

 **Ryan Crouser set an Olympic record.
 Then he did so again and again.**\